 Revenue received prior to year-end that relates to the next fiscal period is recorded as unearned revenue.
+Unearned revenue for the College at June 30, 2023 is for the summer 2023 semester which began July 5, 2023 and for the fall 2023 semester which began August 28, 2023.
 Unearned revenue for the College at June 30, 2022 is for the summer 2022 semester which began July 5, 2022 and for the fall 2022 semester which began August 29, 2022.
 In addition, unearned revenue of approximately \$2.5 million was recorded as of June 30, 2022 for the institutional portion of Higher Education Emergency Relief Fund (HEERF) amounts awarded under the American Rescue Plan Act (ARP) (HEERF 3) that were spent by the College before year-end but are not eligible for revenue recognition until the corresponding student portion is spent.
-Unearned revenue for the College at June 30, 2021 is for the summer 2021 semester which began July 6, 2021 and for the fall 2021 semester which began August 30, 2021.
-In addition, unearned revenue of approximately \$1.6 million was recorded as of June 30, 2021 for the institutional portion of Higher Education Emergency Relief Fund (HEERF) amounts awarded under the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA) (HEERF 2) and the American Rescue Plan Act (ARP) (HEERF 3) that were spent by the College before year-end but are not eligible for revenue recognition until the corresponding student portion is spent.
 Unearned revenue for the Development Component Units is for rental revenue received prior to year-end that relates to the next fiscal period.
 In addition, advance payments received in connection with leases or lease extensions are recorded as unearned revenue and recognized on a straight-line basis over the lease term.